Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/index.md

 # OMERO

-OMERO (Open Microscopy Environment Remote Objects) is the primary platform for microscopy data management, storage, and sharing.
+OMERO (Open Microscopy Environment Remote Objects) is the primary platform for microscopy data management, storage, and sharing at Leiden University.

 ## Key Features